 - Minnesota

-- The average cost of registration is 16 dollars.
-The fixed price for registration is 10 dollars.
+- The average cost of registration is 23 dollars.
 The rest are some extra fees applicable to all.

-- No need to register your canoe if it is ”shorter than 10 feet.”
+- Registering your canoe is unnecessary if it is ”shorter than 10 feet.”

 4. Name Of The State